eversonscherrer/freertr/polKa/readme.md

 In order to be able to start a topology with PolKa.

 # Article objective
-This article exposes how to install:
+This article exposes how to install freerouter and execute a core topology with PolKA.
-- tmux

 - Operating system supported:
   - Debian 10 (stable aka buster)
   - Ubuntu 18.04 (Bionic beaver)